gn1173471/TOS-lua/README.md

 #### cabinetCommas
 Format the silver values for the item listings in the market "sell" and "retrieve" tabs with thousands separators (commas) for readability. [preview](https://i.imgur.com/0jnNGxx.png)

+#### fixChatContextMenu
+Add the option to report a bot and view character information to the chat's context menu.
+As a bonus, fix the bug that will automatically like someone when you open their character information. [preview](https://i.imgur.com/qqIGBuw.png)

 #### removeFPSCounter
 Hide the FPS counter.